TabithaSW/Steam_SentimentAnalysis/README.md

 **Analysis & Visualization**

-Following the clustering, I plan to apply sentiment analysis using the VADER tool to determine the overall sentiment present within each cluster.
-This step will help quantify the positive, negative, or neutral sentiments in the reviews.
-To visually represent the findings, I will create word clouds that highlight the most frequent terms within each cluster, offering an immediate sense of the predominant themes.
-Additionally, I will use bar charts to present a comparative view of sentiments across different clusters, enabling a clear visualization of the data's emotional landscape.
+To visually represent the findings, I will create word clouds that highlight the most frequent terms within each cluster (per game as well), offering an immediate sense of the predominant themes.
+Additionally, I will use box-whisker and violin charts to present a comparative view of sentiments across different clusters, finding a clear distribution, and enabling a clear visualization of each games emotional landscape.
+(True Sentiment Per Game)

 Visuals so far:
 - Wordclouds for each cluster.